phgn0/history-logger/README.md

 # history logger

-## overview
+## Overview

 This experiment is part of a general idea of mine to use browser history data to discover website relationships.
-Ask me about it, I have a few cool products in mind... :)

 The browser extension here gathers site relationships beyond whats accessible with the [webextension history api](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/history):